 The city centre is charming, with countless visits of high historical value for art lovers, and with a wide range of entertainment for all audiences.
 We are convinced that the Balearic capital will exceed all your expectations.
 Don’t miss it!

 🆓 Do you have limited time to visit the capital of Mallorca?
-If so, you can book this free tour, one of the best free tours in Palma de Mallorca, and get to know the most important places in the old part of the city.
+If so, you can book this free tour, one of the best free tours in Palma de Mallorca, and get to know the most important places to see in Palma de Mallorca.
 We recommend that you book in advance, as there is no charge and you may run out of places in high season.

 Mallorca Cathedral

-If there is one unmissable visit in Palma, it is the Mallorca Cathedral or “La Seu”, as it is known to Mallorcans, although its official name is Catedral – Basílica de Santa María, the most emblematic building of the capital and of the island, and which you have probably seen in hundreds of images.
+If there is one essential visit to see in Palma de Mallorca, it is the Cathedral of Mallorca or ‘La Seu’, as the Mallorcans know it although its official name is the Cathedral-Basilica of Santa Maria, the most emblematic construction of the capital and the island, and which you have probably seen in hundreds of images.

 It is not because it is ours, but its fame is more than deserved.
 It is one of the most spectacular cathedrals you can visit in Europe, as it is the only Gothic cathedral facing the sea.